 There is no ideal design for an organisation.
-Whether centralised, decentralised, organized by matrix, by product line, by region, hierarchical or without management, all forms of organisation have their advantages and disadvantages.
+Whether centralised, decentralised, organised by matrix, by product line, by region, hierarchical or without management.
+All forms of organisation have their advantages and disadvantages.
 It is important that you choose a form that not only helps your organisation today, but also makes it more sustainable in the future.

 Here are a few tips: